In Japan, an onsen, or hot spring, is considered part of normal life.

 A yukata is a kimono-type of clothing made of light cotton.

-It’s similar to a comfortable house robe that you wear after a bath or to relax.
+It’s similar to a comfortable house robe you wear after a bath or relaxing.

 You don’t have to stay at a hotel to enjoy an onsen.